 This type of Retriever is a medium- to large-sized breed that has a height of 22 to 24 inches (57 to 62 cm) and a weight of 55 to 79 pounds (25 to 36 kg), whereas females are a little bit smaller than males.

 Labrador Retrievers are attractive canines, too.
 They have this athletic conformation and a weather-resistant, double-layered coat that can be black, yellow, or chocolate.
 Their clean-cut head, broad skull, and powerful jaws may be intimidating, but they are expressive fidos with kind eyes.
 Their good temperament and intelligence add up to their top-notch traits.

 It’s no wonder why Poodles are often chosen to mix with other breeds.
 They have pretty curly hair that’s low shedding, or some consider hypoallergenic, and they’re one of the most intelligent dogs in the world!

 These smart Poos are also athletic and versatile.
-In terms of temperament, they’re very loyal, playful, but they can also be a bit high strung and extremely sensitive.
+In terms of temperament, they’re very loyal, and playful, but they can also be a bit high-strung and extremely sensitive.

 For size, Poodles come in three varieties or size variations: Standard, Mini, and Toy.

 Let’s focus on the Mini and Toy Poodle as both of them can be used to produce the Miniature Labradoodle.

 A Mini Poodle stands about 11 to 15 inches (28 to 38 cm) tall and weighs 15 to 17 pounds (7 to 8 kg).
 Toy Poodles are smaller and can only reach a height of 10 inches (25 cm) and a weight of 6 to 9 pounds (3 to 4 kg).

 Regardless of the size, Poodles have a distinct look aside from their coat.
 They have dropped ears and a long muzzle, as well as a leggy appearance that makes them move with a springy, lively gait.